 But when you look at who links to MULTIPLE competitors, it takes a lot of the guesswork out of the equation.

 (After all, what are the odds that the site has a great relationship with three different sites?)

-To use it, fire up good ol’ Ahrefs and enter three domains into their Link Intersect tool:
+To use it, fire up good ol’ Semrush and enter your domain and some competitors into the tool:

-You’ll see everyone that links to these 3 sites… but doesn’t link to you.
+You’ll see everyone that links to those sites… but doesn’t link to you.

 And if your site publishes better content than your competitors, there’s a really good chance these peeps will link to you too.